ayelenmarie/search-app/README.md

 - Given the size of this application I did not use any managing state library such as Redux or Context API.
 I decided to stick with `useState` hook in a functional component approach.

 - For the navigation of this app I decided to go for [React Router](https://www.npmjs.com/package/react-router-dom) which gives a very straightforward approach to switching between pages and keeping state in higher components, leaving UI components completly agnostic from the 'business logic'.

+## Use cases

+As a user, I want to:

+- Be able to type in a product in the search bar and get a list of products according to my search.
+- See the details and description of a specific product.
+- Look at the category path my search follows in the breadcrumb.

+## To-do list

+- Add more tests mocking the data.
+- Add i18n to handle texts and possible translations.

+Made by [Ayelen Guini](https://www.linkedin.com/in/ayelenmarie/) with 💛 and 😸!